Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective: Conclusion

 \section{Conclusion}

 In this work, we study the performance of RSMA for downlink multi-user communications in semantic-aware networks.
-For this purpose, we formulate an optimization problem to design the optimal user scheduling, precoding, and power allocation schemes jointly.
-We consider sum AoII in the objective function to minimize.
-We apply big-M and SCA methods to the formulated problem and propose an iterative algorithm to solve it.
-By numerical results, we show that RSMA can achieve a lower AoII than SDMA owing to its superior performance under multi-user interference even under perfect CSIT.
-Future work includes system design for the same system model using imperfect CSIT.
+We formulate a sum-AoII minimization problem to find the optimal user scheduling, precoding, and power allocation jointly.
+We apply big-M and SCA to the formulated problem and propose an iterative algorithm to solve it.
+By numerical results, we show that RSMA can achieve a lower AoII than SDMA under perfect CSIT.
+Future work includes taking into account the effects imperfect CSIT, imperfect CSIR and SIC, hardware constraints, and scalability constraints in system design for practical applications and demonstrating the developed framework as a Proof-of-Concept.